Allergy: Cause

-Risk factors for allergies can be placed in two broad categories, namely host and environmental factors.
+Risk factors for allergies can be placed in two broad categories: host and environmental factors.
 Host factors include heredity, sex, race, and age, with heredity being by far the most significant.
 However, there has been a recent increase in the incidence of allergic disorders that cannot be explained by genetic factors alone.
 Four major environmental candidates are alterations in exposure to infectious diseases during early childhood, environmental pollution, allergen levels, and dietary changes.